youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

 #.
 A history of legume pasture (annual, Lucerne and Tedera) provides organic nitrogen for subsequent
    non-legume crops (cereal or Canola).

     a.
-The amount of organic nitrogen increases up to 5 years of consecutive legume pasture.
+The amount of organic nitrogen increases up to four years of consecutive legume pasture.

     b.
-The utilisation of the organic nitrogen lasts for 2 years for a non-legume crop if 1 or 2 years of preceding legume pastures occur.
-It lasts for 3 years if there is 3+ years of legume pasture.
+The impact of the organic nitrogen lasts for a maximum of three years.

 #.
 Pulse crops provide organic nitrogen for subsequent non-legume crops.

     a.
-The impact of the organic nitrogen lasts for a maximum of 3 years.
+The impact of the organic nitrogen lasts for a maximum of three years.

 #.
-Leaf disease and root disease builds up for each land use and reduces productivity of subsequent
+Leaf disease and root disease builds up for each land use and reduces productivity for consecutive land uses.
-   repeats of the land use.
-There is variation in the length of the break required and the duration of the benefit.

     a.
 It is assumed that the maximum level of disease is reached after 4 consecutive years of a land use.
+    b.
+There is variation in the length of the break (interval in years between the same land use) required and the duration of the benefits of a break.

 To capture all the factors listed above, the length of the rotation phases represented in AFO is defined to a maximum of 6 years, allowing a history of 5 pastures to be tracked.
 To reduce the number